 Many people who are new to downloading digital media are inherently wary or disapproving of it because they believe the only way to download media is illegally through torrents or peer to peer file sharing where there's always a risk of downloading content infected with viruses and spyware.
 But that's not the case.
 There are plenty of perfectly legal websites where you can pay for your content and enjoy it with the knowledge that your purchase is helping to support an artist whose work you appreciate.
 When you download from these legal sites, there is no risk of you receiving contaminated files, as they're coming from a secure, approved source.

-Most people are introduced to digital media though music, as CDs are nearly obsolete now with so many people switching to mp3 players instead.
-To buy music for your mp3 player, you can either visit the store owned by the company who sold you your device (iTunes, for example, if you own an iPod, or the Sony Store, if you bought a new Walkman).
-Alternatively, if you didn't buy a proprietary device that only accepts files from one source, you can visit any store, such as Amazon, Mp3.com, or Pure Tracks to buy your music.
+Most people are introduced to digital media though music, as CDs are nearly obsolete now with so many people switching to streaming music online instead.
+To buy music, you can either visit the store owned by the company who sold you your device (iTunes, for example, if you own an iPod, or the electronics store, if you bought another brand).
+Alternatively, if you didn't buy a proprietary device that only accepts files from one source, you can visit any store, such as Amazon, Shazam, or Spotify to buy your music.

 Even books, which have long been the last holdout of the physical media empire, have been slowly expanding into the digital world.
 Digital copies of most best sellers are available to buy through e-book retailers like Sony, Chapters Indigo, Barnes and Noble, and Amazon, and many free titles in the public domain are available online through websites like Google Books.
 If you own a non-proprietary reader device (i.e. not a Kindle) you can even borrow ebooks and audio books through your public library.

-Check out our articles for detailed instructions on how to buy media online.
+Check out some articles for detailed instructions on how to find free media online.